notyu-yu/stm32_offload_heap/README.txt

 4) The orange LED should turn on if the trace test successfully finished.

 Programming with the MCU malloc library:
-1) Include "mcu_mm.h", "memlib.h", "mcu_timer.h" headers in the "mcu_side" directory.
+1) Include "mcu_syscalls.h" in the "mcu_side" directory.
-2) Call mm_init() and timer_init() to initialize communication and error checking.
+2) Call sys_mm_init() to initialize the library.
-3) The malloc functions in mcu_mm.h can now be used like their standard counterparts.
+3) The malloc functions in syscalls.h can now be used like their standard counterparts.
-4) When the program finishes, run mm_finish() to gracefully end communication with pc_server.
+4) When the program finishes, run sys_mm_finish() to gracefully end communication with pc_server.

 LED Indicators:
 Blue: Run pc_server to continue program.